testdouble/baizen/README.md

 ## Documentation

-More documentation can be found on the [wiki](https://github.com/bostonaholic/baizen/wiki).
+More documentation can be found on the [wiki](https://github.com/testdouble/baizen/wiki).

 ## License

-Copyright © 2014 Matthew Boston
+Copyright © 2014 Test Double

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.